How to attach and use the Firefly

 - Slowly feed the 275-cord up and through the eye of the hanger as the rope, carabiner and firefly come safely down to the ground.

 - Detach the 275-cord from off of the Firefly product and feed it through the hanger in either direction until it is free from off of the hanger. **Make sure that all knots are removed from 275 cord before attempting to lower or pull through the hangar**

 Even when using the Firefly, or other climbing products according to proper procedures, rock climbing inherently presents substantial risks of injury or death.

 ROCK CLIMBING IS DANGEROUS, CLIMB AT YOUR OWN RISK

 The Firefly is not intended to support the weight of the user.
 Any attempt to use the Firefly to support the weight of the user, regardless of the size of said user, may result in loss, injury or death, and may compromise the structural integrity of the product, making it unsafe for normal operation.

 When removing the firefly with attached carabiners from rock walls, the equipment may fall from a substantial height and pose a potential threat to individuals below.
 Look out for falling objects when using the Firefly.
 Wearing a helmet may help to protect users from injury in some cases.

-DC Mountaineering will not be liable for any loss, damages or injury, either of personal property or bodily harm, caused by use of the Firefly when said product is obtained from a source other than DC Mountaineering or its authorized affiliates.
+Tepet (DC Mountaineering) will not be liable for any loss, damages or injury, either of personal property or bodily harm, caused by use of the Firefly when said product is obtained from a source other than Tepet (DC Mountaineering) or its authorized affiliates.
 This would include, but is not limited to, the purchase of the Firefly through a third-party seller, or a private party sale, regardless of whether or not the product is used in compliance with the terms of this disclaimer or the Firefly user manual.